hheiling/paper_glmmPen_FA/README.md

 The CaseStudyMaterials/ folder contains the following items:

 * "basal_step01_data_prep_cluster.R" - this code creates the dataset used in the case study analyses.
 The procedure includes merging the individual studies together, cleaning the data, calculating the cancer subtype outcomes using the SubtypingDemo_condensed/ folder content, and creating the covariates.
 The individual data files are not included in this repository at this time, so this code cannot be run directly.
+However, upon acceptance of our paper, these data files will be provided in the Wiley Online Library.
+See Section "Case Study Data" for details.
 * "PDAC_basal.RData" - this RData file contains the output dataset created in "basal_step01_data_prep_cluster.R" and is used in the case study analyses.
-* "basal_step02_fit_alpha_glmmPen_FA_04.R" - this code performs variable selection on the PDAC_basal.RData dataset using the glmmPen_FA algorithm with elastic net penalization.
+* "basal_step02_fit_alpha_glmmPen_FA.R" - this code performs variable selection on the PDAC_basal.RData dataset using the glmmPen_FA algorithm with elastic net penalization.
-* "basal_step02_fit_alpha_glmmPen_04.R" - this code performs variable selection on the PDAC_basal.RData dataset using the glmmPen algorithm with elastic net penalization.
+* "basal_step02_fit_alpha_glmmPen.R" - this code performs variable selection on the PDAC_basal.RData dataset using the glmmPen algorithm with elastic net penalization.
 * "compile_casestudy_results.R" - this code takes the results from the "basal_step02_fit" procedures and creates the "PDAC" RData output files given in Replication/Paper_Results/ folder.
 The "path_sim" and "path_output" arguments may need to be manually adjusted in this file.

 To run the "basal_step02_fit" procedures, the code files must first have the following arguments manually adjusted: